MSDS-Europe – Safety Data Sheet knowledge base – Useful information sources and databases for preparing safety data sheets

 https://echa.europa.eu/information-on-chemicals/cl-inventory-database

 What can you find here?
-Notified/registered classifications + harmonised classification (CLP Annex VI).
+Notified and registered classifications, plus harmonised classification (CLP Annex VI).

 SDS sections: 2, 3, 15.

-Note: where a harmonised classification exists, this is the one that applies.
+Note: where a harmonised classification exists, that classification applies.

 https://www.echemportal.org/echemportal/

 What can you find here?
-Simultaneous search of authority and evaluated data (physico-chemical, tox, ecotox, environmental fate).
+Simultaneous search of authority sources and evaluated data (physico-chemical, toxicological, ecotoxicological, environmental fate).

 SDS sections: 7–9, 11–12.